How Invisalign could boost your mental health

 When we don’t like our smile, we don’t smile

 Feeling self-conscious about your teeth isn’t nice at all.
-When you feel you can’t smile, grin, or laugh openly without the intrusive thoughts of needing to cover your teeth, we really aren’t getting the most out of ourselves.
+When you feel you can’t smile, grin, or laugh openly without the intrusive thoughts of needing to cover your teeth, you aren’t getting the most out of yourself.
 For some people, they might feel more confident with whiter teeth (for which we’d recommend teeth whitening), but for others straightening their teeth might work miracles.
-In fact, straightening your teeth with Invisalign provides great results after an average of 9-15 months of treatment!
+Straightening your teeth with Invisalign provides great results after an average of 9-15 months of treatment!
 Plus, they’re clear and removable, so they’re virtually undetectable and easily popped out for a photo op.
 The point here is that if you’re not comfortable with how your teeth look, you find them crooked, and you shy away from true smiles and laughter, you’re not experiencing the full health benefits of smiling.

 You might like the many health benefits of teeth straightening.

 When we smile and laugh, the movements of our muscles send signals to our brains telling them that we are experiencing happiness or amusement.
 Our brain then releases serotonin and endorphins, the happiness hormones or ‘feel-good chemicals, that make us feel happy and reduce perceptions of pain.
 Similarly, this process also reduces the production of the stress hormone, cortisol, which is responsible for anxiety and tension that can manifest physically in our body.
 This is how smiling and laughter can relax the body, too, because it relieves this built-up tension and stress in our muscles.
 Even when you fake a smile these beneficial hormones are released, so you don’t necessarily need to be amid a laughing fit to boost your mental health.